1 T butter

 Spray two 8×4 (or 9×5) inch bread loaf pans with your favorite non-stick spray.
 In the photo, the meatloaf sits in 9×5 pans.

 Put the meat in a bowl, pinching off a bit of chuck then a bit of pork, until you have finished breaking up both packages of meat and spread them rather evenly throughout the bowl.
 This will prevent you from smashing the meat overmuch which leads to dense meatloaf.
 Use your hands and mix it all together for a minute.

-Add the smashed Saltines, 3/4 cup ketchup, eggs, ground black pepper, and the cooled off sautéed veggies.
+Add the 3/4 cup ketchup, eggs, ground black pepper, and cooled off sautéed veggies.
 Mix again with your hands.

-Use your hands and mix the meat well with the rest of the ingredients.
-Then divide evenly between the two loaf pans.
+Use your hands (I am sensing a theme here) and divide the meat evenly between the two loaf pans.
+Press lightly to make the surface even.